Phoenix STS Logo

 Employees nominated as workplace first aiders under the General Application Regulations 2007 risk-based requirement.

-Care staff, healthcare assistants, and clinical staff in nursing homes, residential settings, and primary care facilities.
+Care assistants, healthcare assistants, catering, housekeeping, and other non-clinical support staff in nursing homes, residential settings, and disability services who are nominated as workplace first aiders.

 Construction & Industrial